Destination fishing trip should be on every angler’s ‘bucket list’ (column)

 Finding a Guide/Research

-When I look for a guide in a new location, I always will ask my co-workers and fellow guides first.
-Chances are that someone has already been to the location that you are travelling.
+When I look for a guide in a new location, I always ask my coworkers and fellow guides first.
+Chances are that someone has already been to the location that you are traveling.
 Stop by your local shops and ask around.
 Even if no one has been to where you're heading, they will have some recommendations to check out.
-Doing a simple online search for fly-fishing guides in the area you're visiting is a good way to see what's out there for guide services.
+Doing a simple online search for fly-fishing guides in the area you're visiting is good as well.

-I also like to do some research and reconnaissance of the area to see if I can do any DIY fishing while I'm there.
+I also like do some research to see if I can do any D.I.Y. fishing while I'm there.
 I love using Google Earth to look for easy access to coves and flats that might hold fish.
-Renting a paddleboard or sea kayak can open up more options for those who want to do it themselves.
+Renting a paddleboard or sea kayak can open up more options.

 Practice Casting